IepIweidieng/TJAPlayer3/tja.md

   * Corresponding to the per-song&ndash;scoped usage in TJAPlayer3-Develop-ReWrite & OpenTaiko (0auBSQ).
 * `EXAMGAUGE:<number-pass-requirement>, <number-gold-requirement>, <enum-str-range>` &mdash; TJAPlayer3-f
   * The `<enum-str-requirement>` is implicitly fixed to `g`.
-  * Corresponding to the `EXAM1:` command in TJAPlayer3-Develop-ReWrite & OpenTaiko (0auBSQ).
+  * Corresponding to the `EXAM1:` header in TJAPlayer3-Develop-ReWrite & OpenTaiko (0auBSQ).

 ***From***: TJAPlayer3 v1.5.0